Chasing the last sunlights before the start of the winter is possible in Morocco.

 What I liked the most was the flexibility they have with customers.
 Going to a small camp has the benefit to have a bit more of attention in the every day life.

-On my first day I was drop off by the taxi driver at the house where one of the surf instructor was waiting for me.
+On my first day I was drop off by the taxi driver at the villa where one of the surf instructor was waiting for me.
 We skip all the procedures, I left my bag in the room and he brought me directly at the beach to join the group for the afternoon session.

 Visualizza questo post su Instagram